Founding of the Civil Service Association of Canada

 May 6th – A clerk named J. Lambert Payne, of the Department of Railways and Canals, sent an open letter to fellow Civil Servants calling a meeting to found a union.
 May 13th they found the Civil Service Association of Canada (later re named Ottawa).
 It had membership representation of government departments in Ottawa that would eventually be become the Department of Transportation in 1936.
 They included; Marine Department, Railways and Canals, Naval Services.
 It represented only national office staff in Ottawa.

-Believing there was a need for a national organization for federal employees the Civil Service Association of Ottawa called staff associations from across the country to a founding meeting of the Civil Services Federation.
+Believing there was a need for a national organization for federal employees the Civil Services Association of Ottawa called staff associations from across the country to a founding meeting of the Civil Services Federation.
 Membership was national but comprised of local groupings.
 By the 1940s it had over 70 national and local associations in its membership.

 Amalgamated Civil Servants of Canada Founded